LBHackney-IT/Data-Platform-Playbook/docs/playbook/transforming-data/using-aws-glue/002-deploy-glue-jobs.md

 - **job_parameters** (optional): Here you can set some configuration for your Glue job or if your Glue job uses environment variables/ job parameters, you can set them here as well.

   - You can find a list of optional Glue job configuration in [AWS's documentation][list-of-glue-job-arguments].
-A common one used in the Data Platform is job bookmarking.
+A common one used in the Data Platform is **job bookmarking**.
 Which can be enabled like this:
     ```
     {
       "--job-bookmark-option" = "job-bookmark-enable"
     }
     ```
+    _Note: job bookmarking is disabled by default._

+  **If your Glue job was created using the `Visual` tab in Glue Studio, you won't need to set any other job parameters and can continue setting other input variables where necessary.**

   - To retrieve the job parameters you set here, add this import statement to your script: `from helpers.helpers import get_glue_env_var`

     You can then get the value of your job parameters to use in your script like this: